mickfuzz/makecode-platformer-101/learningDimensions.md

 * Striving to understand project concepts
 * Linking project experience to wider learning

+### Wider Project Support
+The process of offering, providing or requesting help with the non-technical aspects of advancing the project in question.
+ There are other aspects of support which are needed outside of the session like access to resources or helping particpants to access learning in a general sense.
+This is often the role of parents but sometimes siblings or child participants step into this role.
+Example behaviours include:

+* Emotional support through general encouragement and keeping a sense of perspective
+* Brokering access to learning opportunities
+* Procuring resources to support fellow participants

 ### Web Navigation
 The detail of moving from website to another, especially when keeping several browser tabs open, offers the